-Thirty-eight years ago, on Feb.
+Thirty-nine years ago, on Feb.
 8 1980, legendary horror film director, John Carpenter, released The Fog, his follow-up to Halloween (1978).
-A minor hit at the box-office (Box Office Mojo, n.d.), The Fog hasn’t received the same affection or attention as other Carpenter films.
+A minor hit at the box-office (Box Office Mojo, n.d.), The Fog hasn’t received the same affection as other Carpenter films.
 Halloween is rightly held up as a classic of the horror genre.
 Over the years, critics and fans alike have increasingly praised Assault on Precinct 13, The Thing, They Live, and Escape from New York.
 Truth be told, The Fog may not be representative of Carpenter’s best work.
-Nevertheless, it’s a fun film that harkens back to the days of midnight movies on your local TV station.
+Nevertheless, it’s a fun movie that harkens back to the days of midnight movies.

 Set in the fictional California coastal town of Antonio Bay, The Fog is a an old-fashioned ghost story.
 It’s a swirling tale of dead mariners returning from their watery grave to wreak vengeance on the descendants of the town’s founders.
 In a brief but fun cameo, British thespian John Houseman tells children a ghost story about the Elizabeth Dane.
 It was a clipper ship carrying a wealthy man named Blake and his people, all suffering from leprosy.

 Hoping to settle near Antonio Bay and form a colony, Blake made a deal with the town’s founders.
 But consumed with greed and prejudice, the founders lit a fire along a rocky beach on a foggy night that caused the Elizabeth Dane to crash and sink.
 They stole Blake’s gold and built Antonio Bay on deception and greed.
 Now, on the eve of their 100th anniversary, the Elizabeth Dane has returned.
 Hidden within a supernatural fog, Blake has returned to punish the descendants of Antonio Bay.